cargo-prebuilt/cargo-prebuilt-action/README.md

   ```

 - ```yaml
-  out : 'Stdout of cargo-prebuilt if it downloaded any tools'
+  out: 'Stdout of cargo-prebuilt if it downloaded any tools'
   ```